gradle/gradle/design-docs/managed-model.md

     - Verify initialisation action happens before `project.tasks.all { }` and `project.tasks.$name { }` actions.
 - Attempt to discover an unknown node by closing its parent.
 - Apply consistently to all model elements of type `PolymorphicDomainObjectContainer`.

+### Implicit tasks are visible to model rules

+Options:

+- Bridge placeholders added to `TaskContainer` into the model space as the placeholders are defined.
+- Flip the relationship so that implicit tasks are defined in model space and bridged across to the `TaskContainer`.

+Tests:

+- Verify can use model rules to configure and/or override implicit tasks.

+Don't do this until project configuration closes only the tasks that are required for the task graph.

+Other issues:

+- Remove the special case to ignore bridged container elements added after container closed.
+- Handle old style rules creating tasks during DAG building.
+- Add validation to prevent removing links from an immutable model element.

 ### Support for managed container of tasks